 How Risky Is This Treatment For My Dog?

 Here are the factors that determine how risky heartworm treatment will be for your pet:

 1) The length of time your pet has been infected

-It takes approximately 7 months from to time a mosquito bites your pet until an adult heartworm develops that begins to damage your pet’s circulatory system.
+It takes approximately 7 months from the time a mosquito bites your pet until an adult heartworm develops that begins to damage your pet’s circulatory system.
 This damage occurs over an extended period of time, not right away.
-So young dogs (less than 2-3 years old) and recently infected dogs usually have considerably less circulatory damage – and less risk unless they have overwhelmingly high numbers of heartworms ( caval syndrome ).
+So young dogs (less than 2-3 years old) and recently infected dogs usually have considerably less circulatory damage – and less risk unless they have overwhelmingly high numbers of heartworms (caval syndrome).

 2) The Amount of Heart, Liver and Kidney Damage That Has Already Occurred

 The degree of elevation in certain blood tests will tell your veterinarian the extent of any damage to the pet’s liver and kidneys.
 An x-ray of your pet’s chest, or perhaps a cardiac ultrasound will show the degree of heart damage, if any.
 We always hope that no damage is found.
 Any significant damage increases the risks of Immiticide®/Diroban® treatment.